johanley/bobcaygeon/README.md

 ## Edmund Mag 5 Star Atlas
 Out of love and admiration for the Edmund Mag 5 Star Atlas, I've created a simple set of original charts.
 These charts are designed with a single goal: to *teach people the constellations effectively*.
-The charts are *not* useful for experienced deep sky observers; the are to be used to learn the constellations.
+The charts are *not* useful for experienced deep sky observers; they are to be used to learn the constellations.
 The charts are generated from the Yale Bright Star atlas, using the Java programming language.

 ## PDF file